Gregor Joseph Werner

 • Winkler-Klement (2020) – masses and oratorios

-The work list assembled from these sources (data/catalogue.ods) was checked against and supplemented by RISM entries.
-To this end, entries were downloaded via sru-downloader on 2023-01-27, yielding 867 entries:
+The work list assembled from these sources (data/catalogue_works.csv) was checked against and supplemented by RISM entries.
+To this end, entries were downloaded via sru-downloader on 2024-01-27, yielding 867 entries.
+In the resulting XML file, all tags in the zs namespace were removed, yielding the XML file data/rism_entries.xml, which only contains MarcXML tags:

 java -jar SRUDownloader.jar "https://muscat.rism.info/sru/sources?operation=searchRetrieve&version=1.1&query=creator=%22Werner,%20Gregor%20Joseph%22&maximumRecords=100"